joeyswett/Joeys_Portfolio/README.md

 ## 🛠 Projects
 - **<a href="https://github.com/joeyswett/SIEM_Homelab" target="_blank">SIEM Homelab</a>**
   *A hands-on project focused on implementing and configuring a SIEM system to monitor, detect, and analyze network traffic for security events.*

+- **<a href="https://github.com/joeyswett/GRC-Risk-Assessment-Dashboard/blob/main/README.md" target="_blank">GRC Risk Assessment Dashboard</a>**
+  *A comprehensive project involving Governance, Risk, and Compliance (GRC) analysis to identify, assess, and mitigate organizational risks.
+It includes pre- and post-mitigation matrices and visualizations to demonstrate risk reduction.*

 ---